 About Zivah

-Zivah is a female Standard Schnauzer almost 9 years old.
+Zivah is a female Standard Schnauzer about 9 years old.
 Carefully selected as a great representative of her breed, Kate decided to make her part of their program.
 Kate has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Great level